 Adjusted profit, Adjusted EBITDA and Adjusted diluted earnings per share should not be considered a substitute for or in isolation from measures prepared in accordance with IFRS.
-These non-IFRS measures should be read in conjunction with our condensed consolidated interim financial statements and the related notes thereto for the three and nine months ended September 30, 2017 and 2016 and our annual consolidated financial statements as at and for the year ended December 31, 2016.
+These non-IFRS measures should be read in conjunction with our annual consolidated financial statements and the related notes thereto as at and for the year ended December 31, 2017.
 Readers should not place undue reliance on non-IFRS measures and should instead view them in conjunction with the most comparable IFRS financial measures.
 See the reconciliations to these IFRS measures in the "Reconciliation of Non-IFRS Measures" section of this MD&A.